 Amazing details of daily farm kitchen tasks are shown.

-It begins inside the church by a traditional spectacle.
+It begins at the church Santiago Apostól by a traditional spectacle of

-From then on, the Sabinosa sound of Backpipes and Chacas enhances the procession of the town's patrons San Isidro Labrador and Santa Maria de la Cabeza through the following roads:
+From then on, the sound of Backpipes, Tambors and Chácaras enhances the procession of the town's patrons San Isidro Labrador and Santa Maria de la Cabeza through the following roads: